ShyftXero/byoctf_discord/README.md

   - helps motivate teams who would give up if they felt they didn't stand a chance.
   - Can show MVPs for individual score.
 - Challenge dependencies
-  - Challenges are hidden until at least one flag from each "parent" challenge is solved.
+  - Challenges are hidden until at least all flags from each "parent" challenge is solved.
   - _pretty sure this is working._
+  - BYOC challenges can depend on byoc or non-byoc challenges.
+    - Allows individuals to extend a challenge that already exists.
 - Reactive points for solves
   - FirstBlood
     - Bonus for first team to solve a flag